SILMARILS: Compact Post-Quantum Authentication for Blockchain Systems

 Quantum computing is a threat to today's blockchain cryptography, but it is also a forcing function.
 It gives the industry a reason to reassess inherited assumptions: that authentication must look like ECDSA forever, that privacy requires heavy ZK machinery, and that post-quantum security necessarily means accepting a permanent size tax.

+That combination opens a practical research direction for post-quantum finance: stop treating migration as a primitive swap, and redesign authentication around the actual structure of distributed ledgers.
 The goal is not only to survive the quantum transition.
 It is to use it to build better rails: native, compact, private, auditable, and fast enough for the next generation of market infrastructure.